Review

 Posted in Review

-Staying at the Oberoi was like landing with my bottom in the butter in Bombay!
+Staying at the Oberoi was like landing with my bum in the butter in Bombay!
 What can I say?
 10/10 I couldn't ask for more except to linger longer.
 The Oberoi is just fabulous from the basement to the penthouse!
-This establishment lacks nothing, from my very first email enquiring...
+This establishment lacks nothing.
+From my very first email enquiring...

 India By Car with a Driver - Private Day Tours